THE ACCA CODE OF CONDUCT

 1. The Australian Community Counselling Association Inc.(“ACCA”) has been established to;

-- To provide an industry based Association for persons engaged in counsellor practice and education.
+- To provide an industry based Association for persons engaged in registered member practice and education.

-- To monitor, maintain, set and improve professional standards in counsellor education and practice.
+- To monitor, maintain, set and improve professional standards in registered member education and practice.

 - To be a self-regulatory body to provide for registration of members and to provide a mechanism for dealing with complaints about members.